 By Terena Bell very relationship has its questions of timing: How many dates do you go on before sex?
 When should you allow your date to pick up the check?
 How early is too early to tell him you have ADHD?
 That last one isn’t a question for every new relationship.
 But it is for […]Continue Reading...
 No Comments.

-By Melissa Orlov, Nancie Kohlenberger, LMFT If you’ve been talking with your partner about the same ADHD-related marriage problems for many years, it may be time to take a different approach and create a work-around.
-When it comes to having good fights with your partner, it’s important to understand that more than half of your […]Continue Reading...
+By Melissa Orlov, Nancie Kohlenberger, LMFT When it comes to having good fights with your partner, it’s important to understand that more than half of your battles are unresolvable.
+They result from deep differences in opinion or approach.
+A common non-ADHD/ADHD difference, for example, has to do with what constitutes “adequately organized” — whether it […]Continue Reading...
 No Comments.

 By Jacqueline Sinfield There is a great article in The Atlantic, about what happy couples do differently than unhappy couples or ones that break up.
 It is based on the life work of psychologist, John Gottman and the great thing is that it’s something everyone can do, starting today.
 Back in 1986, John created ‘The […]Continue Reading...
 No Comments.